abhivemp/horse-basketball/README.md

 # horse-basketball
-A common street basketball game is HORSE.
-Where a set of players compete to make particular shots.
+A common street basketball game is HORSE, where a set of players compete to make particular shots.
 This is a simple tracking application